-We have applied to the SBA for a license for Medley SBIC LP to operate as an SBIC under Section 301(c) of the Small Business Investment Act of 1958.
-On November 23, 2011, we received from the SBA a "green light" or "go forth letter" inviting us to continue our application process to obtain a license to form and operate an SBIC subsidiary.
+We have applied to the Small Business Administration ("SBA") for a license for Medley SBIC LP to operate as a Small Business Investment Company ("SBIC") under Section 301(c) of the Small Business Investment Act of 1958.
+On November 23, 2011, we received a "green light" or "go forth letter" from the SBA inviting us to continue our application process to obtain a license to form and operate an SBIC subsidiary.
+On March 26, 2012, the application was accepted for filing.
 We have received no assurance or indication from the SBA that we will receive a license, or the timeframe in which we would receive a license, should one ultimately be granted.
 SBICs are designated to stimulate the flow of private equity capital to eligible small businesses.
 Under SBA regulations, SBICs may make loans to eligible small businesses and invest in the equity securities of small businesses.